JavaAppforFuture/oskmanager-backend/README.md

   Two approvals are needed to merge a *pull request* into the master branch.
 Remember that you may merge your code into the master branch provided it passes `mvn clean verify` command.

+* ### Are there any special rules I should keep in mind while developing the project?

+  When you are writing code related to some class, try to stick to the order of that class fields.
+E.g., try to appropriately order fields or variables when you introduce them.
+  Try to properly order your test methods preparing a unit test class.

 Remember that on our main Discord channel you may ask questions in case anything is unclear to you.
 We are there to help you :)